google/xls/docs_src/dslx_reference.md

 In `self_append(bits[5]:1)`, we see that `A = 5` based off of formal argument instantiation.
 Using that value, we can evaluate `B = double(A=5)`.
 This derived expression is analogous to C++'s constexpr – a simple expression that can be evaluated at that point in compilation.
+Note that the expression must be wrapped in `{}` curly braces.

 See
 [advanced understanding](#advanced-understanding-parametricity-constraints-and-unification)